vishalpadhariya/autoaltify/readme.txt

 * Modular class-based architecture
 * Multiple action and filter hooks for customization
-* Clean namespace implementation (AltPilot\)
+* Clean namespace implementation (AutoAltify\)
 * Well-documented code with PHPDoc comments
 * Easy to extend and integrate with other plugins

 = Translations =

-AltPilot is fully translatable.
-Text domain: `altpilot`
+AutoAltify is fully translatable.
+Text domain: `autoaltify`

 == Installation ==

 1. Download the plugin files
-2. Upload the `altpilot` folder to `/wp-content/plugins/` directory
+2. Upload the `autoaltify` folder to `/wp-content/plugins/` directory
 3. Activate the plugin through 'Plugins' menu in WordPress
-4. Go to Settings → AltPilot to configure options
+4. Go to Settings → AutoAltify to configure options

 == Configuration ==

-Navigate to **Settings → AltPilot** to configure:
+Navigate to **Settings → AutoAltify** to configure:

 * **Auto-generate on Upload** - Enable automatic generation when images are uploaded
 * **Generation Mode** - Choose how ALT text is built (Title Only, Title + Site Name, Clean Filename)
 * **Allowed Image Types** - Select which formats to process (JPG, PNG, GIF, WebP, AVIF, SVG)
-* **Enable Logging** - Turn on logging to wp-content/uploads/altpilot-logs/
+* **Enable Logging** - Turn on logging to wp-content/uploads/autoaltify-logs/
 * **Batch Size** - Set images per batch (5-200, default 30)

 == Usage ==